torvalds/linux/Documentation/networking/bridge.rst

 physical network and tag Ethernet frames with VLAN information, which is called *VLAN-tagged frames*.
 IEEE 802.1ad, commonly known as QinQ or Double VLAN, is an extension of the IEEE 802.1Q standard.
 QinQ allows for the stacking of multiple VLAN tags within a single Ethernet frame.
-The Linux bridge supports both the IEEE 802.1Q and `802.1AD
+The GNU/Linux bridge supports both the IEEE 802.1Q and `802.1AD
 <https://lore.kernel.org/netdev/1402401565-15423-1-git-send-email-makita.toshiaki@lab.ntt.co.jp/>`_
 protocol for VLAN tagging.